AnyLog-co/documentation/examples/Connecting Nodes.md

 REST     |109.155.209.167:32349|198.168.1.4:32349   |0.0.0.0:32349   |
 Messaging|109.155.209.167:32350|198.168.1.4:32350   |0.0.0.0:32350   |
 ```
 The node will listen to ports 32348, 32349 and 32350  from both IPs (109.155.209.167 and 198.168.1.4).
 If a node on the local network (like node 3) is messaging node 2, it will use the Internal Address (198.168.1.4) whereas a
-node outside the local network (like node 1 of a node on a different local network) will use the External Address (109.155.209.167).
+node outside the local network (like node 1) will use the External Address (109.155.209.167).

 **Note: this type of configuration requires Port Forwarding such that the router can assign the incoming messages to the proper node on the local network.**
 See [Port Forwarding](https://portforward.com/) for details.

 ### The Bind Address